joanFaseDev/hudle-landing-page/README.md

 - Use a _main_ element as a global container then nest a _div_ inside with a _width_ in percentage, that way no padding is needed.

-- Then create two _section_ element, each with a _h2_ heading.
+- Then create two _section_ elements, each with a _h2_ heading.
 The first will contain the Huddle part with the illustration.
-The second will contain the community part with the link and social medias logos.
+The second will contain the Community part with the link and social media logos.

 - The Register button is used as a link so we need an _a_ element with lots of styling (also there's an active part to style).